 For this example, let’s say we’re looking at how a person could fall while hanging Christmas lights.
 They can fall over, fall off of the ladder or they can fall off the roof.
 These different ways the incident could happen, whether it’s falling while hanging lights or an equipment failure at work, are called failure modes.
-If you document these failure modes using the Cause Mapping method, you’re building a troubleshooting guide called a Cumulative Cause Map diagram.
+If you document these failure modes using what you've learned in a Cause Mapping workshop, you’re building a troubleshooting guide called a Cumulative Cause Map diagram.

 To do so, we ask Why questions to better understand how those various types of falls happen.
 What causes are required for each type of fall from a ladder?
 By knowing those failure modes, we can better mitigate the risk of a fall happening.
 And if a fall does happen, we are prepared to better understand why the person fell and put additional risk mitigation strategies within the work process to prevent a similar incident from occurring again.

 The point of building out the Cumulative Cause Map diagram with more details is to reveal additional solution options.
 For example, if the height of the fall isn’t included on the Map, then the possible solution of adjusting the height isn’t identified.
 The added details add opportunities for risk mitigation—for each of the possible failure modes.